MileHacker Logo

 • Nyc experiences a range of weather phenomena that visitors should consider.

-• Nor'easters during winter can bring heavy snow, strong winds, and coastal flooding.
+• Nor'easters during winter could result in heavy snow, strong winds, and coastal flooding.

 Special Weather Points

 Summer heat waves can lead to heat advisories, warning of dangerous conditions.
-At these times, staying hydrated, seeking air-conditioned spaces, and limiting strenuous open-air recreation are important.
-Winters can bring significant cold snaps and blizzards, impacting transportation and causing closures.
+At these times, staying hydrated, seeking air-air-conditioned spaces, and limiting strenuous open-air recreation are important.
+Winters may cause significant cold snaps and blizzards, impacting transportation and causing closures.

 High Season